 The Republicans propose to drastically reduce spending, but not on the military.
 They want to eliminate Social Security and Medicare and replace them with private systems.
 They want to get rid of the Affordable Care Act, which the Republicans have dubbed as Obamacare, because they realize that it will probably lead to higher taxes on their wealthy benefactors.
 Of course, many people, especially those with pre-existing conditions, will not be able to afford healthcare otherwise, but the Republicans don't care about those people — they only care about the wealthy.

-The Republicans have made it clear that they are not going to increase taxes on the wealthy no matter what.
-Not only are they not going to increase taxes on the wealthy, but their objective is to lower them, but they will still claim that they will eliminate the huge deficit.
-How are they going to do that?
+The Republicans have made it clear that they will not increase taxes on the wealthy no matter what.
+Not only will they not increase taxes on the wealthy, but their objective is to lower them, but they will still claim that they will eliminate the huge deficit.
+How will they do that?
 They haven't revealed any details, since the plan probably is not realistic anyway, but it would probably involve eliminating as many payments and tax breaks to the poor and middle class as possible, and at some point, they will seek to increase taxes on the 99%.
-How else are they going to do it?
+How else will they do it?

 There is a reason why the Republicans are called conservatives, because they want to maintain the status quo.
 The tax system has always favored the wealthy, even when marginal tax rates were very high, because there were plenty of tax loopholes that either greatly reduced the effective tax rate or even eliminated taxes for many of the wealthy.
 Since the wealthy are getting a pretty good deal under the current tax system, many of them want to continue that system.